rajgoel/course-scientific-programming/03-lecture/slides.md

 ### Python

-- Variables declared inside a class are are accessible by all methods of the class.
+- Variables declared inside a class are accessible by all methods of the class.
 - Variables assigned inside a function or method are local to that function or method.
 - Variables declared outside functions or classes have global scope.
 - Use the `global` keyword to modify global variables inside functions.

 ---

+### Examples: Scopes in Python

 ```python [1|3-7|8|10-15]
 x = 10  # global